Ardeshir1988/codingdemo/README.md

-# codingdemo
+# this is spring boot example which it will be develop continuously
-this is spring boot example which it will be develop continuously with these feature:
+with these feature:
 H2 Embedded Database (running anywhere just via JVM) Tomcat embedded